Highly Sensitive Person (HSP) Vs. Empath: [Understanding the Differences & Test]

 Linking & Ranking

-Linking with others makes us feel happy, accepted, and connected, whereas ranking makes you feel unhappy and anxious about your worth.
+Linking with others makes us feel happy, accepted, and connected, whereas ranking makes us feel unhappy and anxious about our worth.

 Linking with people instead of ranking with people means controlling your limbic system, also known as the ‘monkey mind’ or ‘reptilian brain,’ which influences the endocrine and autonomic nervous systems.